Cheek/Chick DNA Project

 Haplogroup R1a (M17) (Eastern/Central Europeans)

-Haplogroup R1a is found throughout Europe, but its frequency declines as you move from east to westexactly the opposite of Haplogroup R1b1.
-Haplogroup R1a occurs at highest frequency among the Slavic populations of eastern Europe and the Ukraine, and in central European countries such as Germany.
+Haplogroup R1a is found throughout Europe, but its frequency declines as you move from east to west—exactly the opposite of Haplogroup R1b1.
+Haplogroup R1a occurs at highest frequency among the Slavic populations of Russia, eastern Europe and the Ukraine.
 It is also found in western Asia, central Asia, and India.
-R1a is the third Y-DNA haplogroup commonly found in England, although it is rarer than either R1b1 or I1a.
-Haplogroup R1a probably came to England with the Anglo-Saxons who invaded during the 7th and 8th centuries A.D.
+R1a is the third Y-DNA haplogroup commonly found in England, although it is much rarer than either R1b1 or I1a.
+Haplogroup R1a probably arrived in England with the Anglo-Saxons who invaded during the 7th and 8th centuries A.D.

 So where did the "Celts" come from?
 For a long time, historians believed that the Celtic people of the British Isles were descendants of a tribe of Indo-Europeans who settled in central Europe several thousand years ago.
 The Romans called them the Gauls, but 18th century scholars took the name "Celts" from the ancient Greek name Keltoi.
 According to the traditional theory, the Celtic tribes began a period of expansion and military conquest about 3,000 to 5,000 years ago, and eventually conquered much of western Europe and the British Isles.
 What happened to the "native" western Europeans (the pre-Indo-Europeans) has always been a bit of a mystery.

 Some time after the Celts arrived in the British Isles, the "native" Britons disappeared off the face of the earth.
-They left behind pottery, burial mounds, and some amazing archeaological relics like Stonehenge, but little elseor so it seemed.
-Genetic studies have rewritten this history.
+They left behind pottery, burial mounds, and some amazing archaeological relics like Stonehenge, but little else—or so it seemed.
+Genetic studies are now rewriting this history.
 Celtic people such as the Welsh and Irish speak Indo-European languages, but their Y-DNA is similar to that of the Basques.
-So, the Welsh and Irish appear to be more closely related to the non-Indo-European Basques than they are to Indo-European groups elsewhere in northern Europe, such as Germans and Scandinavians.
+In other words, the Welsh and Irish appear to be more closely related to the non-Indo-European Basques than they are to Indo-European groups elsewhere in northern Europe, such as Germans and Scandinavians.
 This does not mean that the Basques were direct ancestors of the Celts or visa versa, but it suggests that the Basques and the Celts have a common origin dating back many thousands of years to pre-historic western Europe, before the arrival of Indo-European tribes.
 Only the Basques managed to keep their ancestral language alive to the present day.
 In the British Isles and elsewhere, the people lost their original languages, probably as a result of trade, military conquest, and intermarriage with Indo-Europeans.

 According to many scholars, there is no evidence of a Celtic military invasion leading to total population replacement in the British Isles.
 There were probably periods of warfare and conquest, but other times when people traveled and traded peacefully.
 Due to these influences, the native population gradually began to adopt Celtic languages and aspects of Celtic culture and technology (such as metal-working).
 Over time, the ancient Britons adapted and evolved, and finally became the people we think of today as "the Celts."